 Urban tranquility. . . . . . . . #trappingtones #gramslayers #creativeoptic #visualambassadors #citykillerz #capturedconcepts #way2ill #artofvisuals #forbiddenart #citysquad #artisanofimagery #agameof10k #yngkillers #urbanandstreet #reflectiongram #moodygrams #houseoftones #theimaged #createandcapture #createcommune #heatercentral #acreativevisual #illgrammers #estheticlabel #cityunit #sky_high_architecture #shotzdelight #depthobsessed #citygrammers #exploresingapore

 Lens: Wide angle lens to capture the tone of the skyline.
 Focal lengths between 12-35 mm are a good bet.

-What to avoid: Too much colour.
+What to avoid: Too much color.
 While city photography aims to capture the noise and chaos, your photo should not seem so.
-It should capture a stillness to the life in a city, without there being too many elements to it.
+It should capture a stillness to life in a city, without there being too many elements to it.

 What to focus on: Look for good vantage points and leading lines to make your photo seem pleasing.